ORNL/TASMANIAN/Doxygen/Installation.md

 ### Known Issues

 Several known issues and work-around fixes:
+* Apple OSX has poor support for OpenMP, especially when using M-chips (apple silicon)
+    * OpenMP is not supported by the default compiler (xcode)
+    * gcc with OpenMP support can be installed through Homebrew, but the performance gains from multi-threading are low
 * the automated MAGMA download reports the wrong GPU architecture enabled
     * ignore the MAGMA message the build correctly respects `CMAKE_CUDA_ARCHITECTURES`
 * The addon tests sometime fail due to thread scheduling